mriehl/pyb_init/README.md

  - Install the project dependencies in the virtual environment.
  - Run pyb to build and test your project.

-This script is an attempt at making these routine operations dead simple and time-efficient.
+This program is an attempt at making these routine operations dead simple and time-efficient.

 # Installation
 ```bash